Lonero-Team/Lonero-Beta/README.md

 # Lonero-Beta
-Seed nodes expected to go live some time on August 20th be patient as everything is in order
+Seed nodes expected to go live some time during August 20th, so be patient as everything is in order